 Course Objectives (2 CE Credits)

-- A preparation technique for consistently reliable results
+- Understand the reverse preparation technique for consistently reliable crown preparations

 Techniques are presented that help take the guesswork out of achieving the best results from your lab and for your patients — whether PFM, all-ceramic or full-cast restorations.
 The rapid anesthesia technique will make your patients happier and you more productive.
 Using the reverse preparation and two-cord impression techniques will allow you to demand and expect the best from your lab.